 Once upon a time, cable car lines serviced the entire city.
 Today, only three lines remain, but they can take you to some of San Francisco's most popular neighborhoods.

 Visitors must purchase a ticket to ride the cable cars.
 A single ride costs $7, no matter your age or the time of day.
 You can pay with exact change or via the MuniMobile app or a Clipper card.
 You can purchase unlimited rides with a SFMTA visitor passport, which are available at our Visitor Information Centers.

 There are designated cable car stops along each route.
 Line up and wait for the cable car to approach and come to a full stop.
 Be aware of your surroundings as you step from the curb; cable cars share the road with cars and buses.
 Listen to the cable car operator's instructions for where you may sit or stand.
 Payment will be collected after you board.

 For more information about getting around San Francisco, click here.

 Did You Know?

-- 9.7 million people take a nine-mile per hour ride on them each year.
+- 9.7 million people ride the cable cars each year.

 - Building a cable car is an exacting art that takes several dozen craftsmen 18 to 24 months to complete.